cozodb/cozo/docs/source/stored.rst

     Put data from the resulting relation into the named stored relation.
     If keys from the data exist beforehand, the rows are simply replaced with new ones.

+.. function:: :ensure <NAME> <SPEC>

+    Ensures that rows specified by the output relation and spec already exist in the database, and that no other process has written to these rows at commit since the transaction starts.
+    Useful for ensuring read-write consistency.

 .. function:: :rm <NAME> <SPEC>

     Remove data from the resulting relation from the named stored relation.
     Only keys are used.
     If a row from the resulting relation does not match any keys, nothing happens for that row, and no error is raised.

+.. function:: :ensure_not <NAME> <SPEC>

+    Ensures that rows specified by the output relation and spec do not exist in the database, and that no other process has written to these rows at commit since the transaction starts.
+    Useful for ensuring read-write consistency.

 You can rename and remove stored relations with the system ops ``::relation rename`` and ``::relation remove``, described in the system op chapter.